MyTurnyet/spftware-as-craft-blog/content/posts/compound-interest.md

 Genuine emergency mode is exceptional.
 It's not your operating rhythm.
 It's a deviation from the norm that everyone recognizes as unsustainable and temporary.

 Perpetual false urgency?
-It has none of these characteristics.
-There's no finish line—next quarter is always just as urgent.
-There's no explicit acknowledgment of the trade-offs—cutting corners is just "how we work."
-There's no recovery plan—the debt accumulates indefinitely.
+It has _none_ of these characteristics.
+There's no finish line.
+Next quarter is always just as urgent.
+There's no explicit acknowledgment of the trade-offs: cutting corners is just "how we work."
+There's no recovery plan, the debt accumulates indefinitely.
 It's not exceptional, it's the default.

 So here's the question you need to ask yourself honestly: Which one describes your organization?